ltfschoen/ethquad/README.md

   * [X] Create and view multiple Filecoin Addresses and associate them with PowerGate token.
   * [X] Retrieve Pin (IPFS Hash where front-end deployed) from PinList using Express.js API endpoint that connects to Pinata (http://ethquad.herokuapp.com/api/getWebsiteIPFSHash)
   * [X] Display latest Pin (Website IPFS Hash) in front-end
+  * [X] Use Slate's "Make a Storage Deal" code to deploy a zip file of the website to Lotus Filecoin Testnet.
+Only works in 'development' environment where Lotus Filecoin Testnet and PowerGate Docker instances are running (see section "Connect to Lotus (Filecoin) and IPFS" below)
   * [ ] Modify the Slate's "Make a Storage Deal" code to deploy that latest Pin to Lotus Filecoin Testnet (not just Local)
     * [ ] Pending resolution of issues:
       * https://github.com/filecoin-project/slate/issues/71